Western Province cricket team: Franchise era

-Recent History
+Recent history

 In 2020, domestic cricket in South Africa was restructured once more and the six former franchise teams were dropped.
 In its place was a return to the more traditional two-division league format, with a total of fifteen professional teams competing.
-The previously semi-professional provincial cricket league has been absorbed, effectively forming the leagues second division.
-Promotion and relegation between the two divisions, not seen since the start of the franchise era in 2004, will return after 2023–24.
+For this, the previously semi-professional provincial cricket competition was absorbed, effectively forming the league's second division.
+Promotion and relegation between the two divisions, not seen since the start of the franchise era in 2004, will return after the 2023–24 season.
 From 2019, provinces and cricket unions submitted bids to CSA to make a case to be considered for the top division for the initial two seasons.
 The bidding process was overseen by the Independent Evaluation Committee (IEE) who took into account a range of criteria, such as cricketing and financial operations, women's and age-group development, transformation policies and stadium infrastructure.

-Eight teams make up the first division, with 16 contracted players each, and seven teams the second division, with 11 contracted players each, taking the total to 205.
+Eight teams make up the first division, with 16 contracted players each, and seven teams the second division, with 11 contracted players each, taking the total number of professional players to 205.

-Many of the franchises opted to keep their previous branding going forward, even with a return to the more traditional province defined teams.
+Many of the provinces elected to keep their previous franchise branding, even with a return to the more traditional province defined structure.
 Of the First Division, only Cape Cobras elected to return to their former name of Western Province.